patcoston/black-jack/README.md

 ## TODO:

-- Dealer hit
+- Make Aces worth 11 initially
-- Add tie logic for dual score of 21
+- If bust AND have one or more Aces, convert Aces value from 11 to 1, one at a time until score is 21 or under, or no more Aces to convert.